QualiSystems/devguide_source/_posts/2016-04-30-getting-started.markdown

 4. Make incremental changes to the Shell and update the development server each time with your changes by running _shellfoundry install_
 5. Rinse and repeat!

-For more information on how to deploy the Shell to production, refer to the [Deploying to Production]({{ site.baseurl }}/tut/deploying-to-production.html)
+For more information on how to deploy the Shell to production, refer to the [Deploying to Production]({{ site.baseurl }}/tut/deploying-to-production.html) section.

 #### What's next

 We've successfully gone through the steps of adding a working, if naive, Shell.
-In the following sections we'll review of these steps in depth and review the concepts, available options and customizations and how they interface with CloudShell.
+In the following sections we'll review all of these steps in depth and review the concepts, available options and customizations and how they interface with CloudShell.